Shared Stay-in Senior Caregiving Services

 Eligible Stay-in SCS companies may tap on the Community Care Training Grant.
 All providers must ensure that caregiving staff undergo proper training to deliver Stay-in SCS.

-You may click here to view the training scope and recommended list of training providers that offer courses for Stay-in SCS caregiving staff.
+You may click here to view the training scope and recommended list of training providers (non-comprehensive) that offer courses for Stay-in SCS caregiving staff.

 FAQs